junxit/us-congress-bills-112/bill.md

 ---
 legis-num: H.R.
 6364
-congress: 112th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Twelfth Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 6364

-That the bill from the House of Representatives (H.R.
-6364) entitled “An Act to establish a commission to ensure a suitable observance of the centennial of World War I, to provide for the designation of memorials to the service of members of the United States Armed Forces in World War I, and for other purposes.”, do pass with the following
+> To establish a commission to ensure a suitable observance of the centennial of World War I, to provide for the designation of memorials to the service of members of the United States Armed Forces in World War I, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents